TBD54566975/developer.tbd.website/site/docs/tbdex/api-reference/tbdex-js/protocol/classes/Resource.md

 tbDEX Resources are published by PFIs for anyone to consume and generally used as a part of the discovery process.
-They are not part of the message exchange, i.e Alice cannot reply to a Resource.
+They are not part of the message exchange, i.e. Alice cannot reply to a Resource.

 ## Type parameters